 Brian J. Jackman

-Mr. Jackman has served as a director of OpenText since December 2002.
-Mr. Jackman is the President of the Jackman Group Inc., a private consulting firm he founded in 2005.
 From 1982 until his retirement in September 2001, Mr. Jackman held various positions with Tellabs Inc., a U.S. based manufacturer of telecommunications equipment, most recently as Executive Vice President of the company, and President, Global Systems and Technologies division, and as a member of the board of directors of the company.
-Prior to joining Tellabs Inc., Mr. Jackman worked for IBM Corporation from 1965 to 1982, in a variety of systems, sales and marketing positions.
-Mr. Jackman also serves as a director of PC-TEL, Incorporated.
-In the last five years, he was a director of Keithley Instruments, Incorporated until it was acquired in December 2010.
-Mr. Jackman received a B.A from Gannon University and an M.B.A from The Pennsylvania State University.

 Stephen J. Sadler

 Currently, Mr. Sadler is a director of Enghouse Systems Limited.
 Mr. Sadler holds a B.A.
 Sc.
 (Honours) in Industrial Engineering and an M.B.A.
 (Dean's List) and he is a Chartered Professional Accountant.
 In the past five years, Mr. Sadler also served as a director of Frontline Technologies Inc. (formerly Belzberg Technologies Inc.).

 Mr. Slaunwhite has served as a director of OpenText since March 1998.
-Mr. Slaunwhite is presently the Executive Chairman of Halogen Software Inc. Mr. Slaunwhite had served as CEO and Chairman of Halogen Software Inc., a provider of employee performance management software, from 2000 to August 2006, and as President and Chairman from 1995 to 2000.
+Mr. Slaunwhite is presently the Executive Chairman of Halogen Software Inc. Mr. Slaunwhite had served as CEO and Chairman of Halogen Software Inc., a provider of talent management software, from 2000 to August 2006, and as President and Chairman from 1995 to 2000.

 Katharine B. Stevenson

 Prior to founding LaBarge Weinstein LLP, Ms. Weinstein was a partner of the law firm Blake, Cassels & Graydon LLP, where she practiced from 1990 to 1997 in Ottawa, and in Toronto from 1985 to 1987.
-Ms. Weinstein also serves as a director of Dynex Power Inc., a manufacturer of power semi conductors, and on a number of not-for-pofit boards.
+Ms. Weinstein also serves as a director of Dynex Power Inc., a manufacturer of power semiconductors, and on a number of not-for-profit boards.
 Ms. Weinstein holds an LL.B. from Osgoode Hall Law School of York University.